Do Go On - 206 - Dungeons and Dragons

 Yeah.

-It's not like monopoly when, you know, there's a winner at the end and everyone else is sad.
+It's not like Monopoly when, you know, there's a winner at the end and everyone else is said.

 I never have.